nidhi-tholar/255_Team_11/README.md

 Data:
 Since the project is on the topic of Rock Paper Scissors, the data set which we are considering to use in the project is provided in Kaggle by user Nikos Koumbakis.
 The DataSet consists of games (a season of game) with a set of rounds (episodes) per game between 2 players with the outcome of the round.
 This Dataset consists of player’s moves that is slightly biased for one player to mimic a pattern form of a human.
 The Data could be found in the link Rock Paper Scissors Agents Battles | Kaggle

+Methodology:
+	Preliminary process includes determining the power balance in the action moves in the dataset and determining if the dataset is clean.
+Further, the usage of Identifying Frequent Itemsets, Naïve Bayes Classification to determine pattern of win-lose-draw in the played games dataset.
+From the determined move, A simple decision tree could be incorporated to make the computer’s move to result the outcome of the round.
+Though the considered methodology on determining and mining might change in actual implementation, the initial phase of exploration suggests the considered methods as a possibility.

+ Determination of Success:
+	The Game’s perspective suggests considering only true wins as success and true lose as failure with minimizing the outcome of draws.
+From the initially suggested techniques to determine and predict the player’s next move, a simple confusion matrix provides a visualization on the round’s outcomes.